A new public space about our personal lives.

 We won’t teach you “five ways to meet a partner,” but we will explore what it means to be committed and why love still matters.

 We won’t teach you to manage a checkbook, but we will explore your values around money, your emotional relationship to spending, saving, and earning, and how your bank account is connected to what’s happening in your life.

 We won’t teach you how to get a job, but we will help you figure out how to negotiate the shifting work landscape, what your interest is in work, and what a professional life can look like.
 We’re about the values of, not (just) the tools for, our lives.

-Our practitioners are writers, artists, designers, generalists, and other cultural practitioners.
+Our practitioners are writers, thinkers, artists, designers, educators, therapists, coaches, and more.
 We draw from psychology and other traditional wellness fields, but we also use culture, the humanities, and sciences to help us think about our lives in a way that speaks to our curiosity as human beings and from the breadth and depth of knowledge about the human experience.
-We have people who can help us see and feel things differently.
-Our programs are designed to make ideas personal, to create space in our lives for the big questions, and to bring people together to learn, think and do.

 We offer new therapeutic approaches, drawing on practitioners from diverse fields who can help us see and feel things differently, and we look at the world in which we live in addition to ourselves.

 And we try to do it in a way that is beautifully designed, in a language that makes sense, without being hokey.
 We look for the serious, but we also aim to be playful and engaging.
 At Storefront, we’re interested in beautiful, challenging, transformative perspectives on how to live a meaningful life.

 Anyone who is intellectually and emotionally curious, who wants a life of ideas, to stay engaged, and have an active life of the mind